alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -       The appropriate buttons are disabled if the user is on the first or the last page
 -       New pagination input prompts and button labels are translatable Custom Labels
 -       (Initial release does not support retaining selected records when sorting, filtering, searching, paginating)
+-   Made the Table Header Label reactive
+-   Moved the Configure Columns button from the top to the bottom of the Table Formatting section of the CPE

 **Bug Fixes:**
 -   Fixed bug where the maximum number of rows to be displayed gets cleared